Monday, December 23, 2024

 Considering that the Office of the President has not yet expressed its intention to appeal to the Constitutional Court, thus maintaining intrigue around this issue, the likelihood of holding parliamentary and presidential elections in 2024 remains very high.

 “The authorities, fearing a drop in ratings, are thinking about elections.
 They understand that a drop in popularity will sooner or later result in electoral losses.
-“Isn’t it better to move now?” – this is how election supporters surrounded by President Zelensky might argue.
-But even if it is “now,” it is better to go to the elections against the backdrop of successes at the front, otherwise the risks are too great.
+“Isn’t it better to move now?” — that’s roughly how election supporters around President Zelensky might argue.
+But even if it is “now”, it is better to go to the elections against the backdrop of successes at the front, otherwise the risks are too great.
 For the opposition, the situation is even more suspended and uncertain, since even the difficult situation on the line of contact does not guarantee them the result they are counting on,” summarized the head of the Council of Lawyers of the Kyiv Region, Petr Boyko, in an interview with Apostrophe.

 According to sources associated with the Office of the President, the final decision on whether to make a political decision regarding the elections or not will be made before the end of December.
 “If the stars do align, then active preparations will begin after the New Year holidays,” says an informed source.